RomanKotov/cctv/README.md

 - `CCTV_EMULATE_MOTION_SENSOR` - Whether to emulate motion sensor.
 Set 1 if your hardware does not support motion sensor (default "0", or do not emulate it).
 - `CCTV_VIDEO_INPUT_COMMAND` - Set a video input command.
 (Will use static image by default).
 - `CCTV_STREAM_URL` - Set a video stream url (empty by default).
 Application will not stream any data if this value is empty.
+- `CCTV_TELEGRAM_BOT_TOKEN` - Telegram bot token for sending notifications (empty by default).
+- `CCTV_TELEGRAM_CHAT_ID` - Telegram chat id for sending notifications (empty by default).
+You can use [this gist](https://gist.github.com/dideler/85de4d64f66c1966788c1b2304b9caf1) to find out the chat id.

 ## Useful commands
 - `docker run --rm --name nginx-rtmp -p 1935:1935 -p 8080:80 --rm alfg/nginx-rtmp` starts nginx with rtmp support.
 You can stream into it by `rtmp://your_ip:1935/stream` url.